-Kent alumni belong to a wide range of sectors.
-A few fields in which grads tend to find work include the software development industry, the retail industry, and software as a service (SAAS) development.
-The majority of Kent alumni wind up in the health care industry.
-The average salary for a grad from Kent is $50K.
+Former Kent students are professionally suited for a wide range of fields including the software development industry, software as a service (SAAS) development, and the commercial construction industry.
+The majority of alumni accept jobs in the health care industry.
+Kent graduates see an average starting salary of approximately $50K.

 Benefits and Perks

-Only about two-fifths of alumni enjoy paid vacation and one-fifth of alumni receive sick leave.
-Health benefits extend to a large number of alumni, and a majority of the survey participants also receive dental coverage.
-A large number of alums save for retirement through a 401(k) plan.
-Kent State University at Kent alumni are rewarded with additional benefits, such as a casual working environment, a company-subsidized cell phone, flexible hours, and life insurance.
+Only two-fifths of alumni for this school enjoy paid vacation days and about one-fifth of alumni get paid sick time.
+A large number of graduates save up for retirement through a 401(k) plan.
+For this school, most grads are the recipients of health benefits, and more than half of survey participants pick up dental plans, too.
+Kent State University at Kent alumni are rewarded with additional benefits, such as a casual working environment, a company-subsidized cell phone, life insurance, and flexible hours.

 Compensation averages $54K for University of Wisconsin alumni, making their earnings most comparable to Kent grads.
 Other schools similar to Kent include the University of Toledo, West Virginia University, and Ohio University-Main Campus.